OWASP/wrongsecrets/README.md

 Ofcourse we can always use your help to getmore flavors of "wrongly" configured secrets in to spread awareness!
 We would love to get some help with a Google Cloud or Azure integration for instance.
 Do you miss something else than a cloud-provider as an example?
 File an issue or create a PR!

-### Note on development
+### Notes on development

-If you want to build containers to try out new challenges, use `docker build --build-arg "argBasedPassword=this is on my commandline" --build-arg "spring_profile=without-vault"` to test without vault integration.

-If you want to test against vault without K8s: start vault with
+If you want to test against vault without K8s: start vault locally with

 ```shell
  export VAULT_ADDR='http://127.0.0.1:8200'